sematic-ai/sematic/docs/sematic-vs.md

 layers need to be built on top, which is out of reach for users without a dedicated platform team.

-On the other hand, some tools are so opinionated that doing anything outside of the bounds prescribed by the framework is simply not possible.
+On the other hand, some tools are so opinionated that doing anything outside the bounds prescribed by the framework is simply not possible.

 At Sematic, we strive to hit the right balance of constraints to make work fast